MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 To start the process issue `G29 P1` or, if you want to see the values as they are measured, `G29 P1 T`

-If the EEPROM hasn’t been initialized then it’ll tell you to issue the `M502, M500, M501` sequence.
-If that happens then you’ll need to re-issue the `G29 P1` command.
+If the EEPROM hasn't been initialized then it'll tell you to issue the `M502, M500, M501` sequence.
+If that happens then you'll need to re-issue the `G29 P1` command.

-If a [`G28`](/docs/gcode/G028.html) hasn’t already been done then the [`G28`](/docs/gcode/G028.html) sequence will automatically be done followed by the` G29 P1` probing.
+If a [`G28`](/docs/gcode/G028.html) hasn't already been done then the [`G28`](/docs/gcode/G028.html) sequence will automatically be done followed by the` G29 P1` probing.

 No further action is required of the user for this phase.

-If you do a `G29 T` or `M420 V` command you’ll most likely see areas that do not have Z compensation values.
+If you do a `G29 T` or `M420 V` command you'll most likely see areas that do not have Z compensation values.
 See the addendum [Mesh area](#mesh-areas) for details.

 ### Manual probing

 This optional step uses the encoder wheel to move the nozzle up and down in 0.01mm steps.
 BE VERY CAREFUL when doing this.
 Nasty things can happen if too much force is applied to the bed by the nozzle.

-Most systems will have areas that the Z probe can’t reach.
+Most systems will have areas that the Z probe can't reach.
 These points can be manually probed using `G29 P2`, but the 'smart' mesh filling of `G29 P3` is often good enough to make manual probing unnecessary.

 Manual probing consists of lowering the nozzle until the nozzle comes in contact with a feeler gauge.
 Usually the feeler gauge is a piece of paper or a business card.
-It’s better if the gauge is a piece of plastic that’s hard but still has some flex.
-Even better is a mechanic’s metal feeler gauge but those are usually too short to be convenient.
+It's better if the gauge is a piece of plastic that's hard but still has some flex.
+Even better is a mechanic's metal feeler gauge but those are usually too short to be convenient.

 The idea is to stop lowering when there is the first sign of resistance to moving the gauge.
 It is _very important_ to be consistent in the amount of force/resistance from point to point.